MorphStore/VLDB-2020/README.md

 1. **Create a directory for all source code and artifacts**

-   Let's create call this directory `MorphStore` and change into it:
+   Let's call this directory `MorphStore` and change into it:

    ```bash
    mkdir MorphStore